fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =
+* Fixed: Fatal error when activating Fluid Checkout on PHP 7.2.

 = 1.4.1 - 2021-12-03 =
 * Added: Translation to German.
 Thanks to @reilix.
 * Added: Compatibility with theme Kentha.